Episode 30 – Awake

 Tag: Um… Altai?
 I can get in.
 I know how to get into the back of the mine.

-Altai: So this cave and entrance you found, on the old lava field next to the river – do you think you could find it again?
+Altai: So this cave and entrance you found on the old lava field next to the river — do you think you could find it again?

-As before just like the first time, there was nothing for Jaak to do but wait.
+As before, just like the first time, there was nothing for Jaak to do but wait.

-And again look at the huge exoskeleton corpus bugaarium shells – and wonder, and gaze at the soft blue glow of the myriad of cyan stones.
+And again look at the huge exoskeleton corpus bugaarium shells — and wonder, and gaze at the soft blue glow of the myriad cyan stones.

-Surrounded by the light of cyan
+Surrounded by the light of cyan,

-For therein lies victory…
+For therein lies victory.

 Both the stone in Jaak’s pocket and all those around him pulsed and glowed brightly.